anuragdaksh7/web-based-expense-tracker/README.md

 # web-based-expense-tracker
-Web-based Expense Tracker: Develop a web application that allows users to track their expenses, set budgets, and generate reports for better financial management.
+Web-based Expense Tracker: Develop a web application that allows users to track their expenses, set budgets, and generate reports for better financial management .

 ## [DEPLOYMENT](https://web-expense-tracker.onrender.com/)